dmbarbour/wikilon/docs/AboutABC.md

 ### Data Embedding

 ABC's data embedding simplifies data entry, extraction, and debugging by presenting data in forms that humans can comprehend and tools can easily access.
 Natural numbers use eleven operators `#1234567890`.
 These are designed such that `#42` will compute a Church encoded 42.

-Text literals use an embedded encoding:
+Text literals will use a multi-line embedded encoding:

         "literals are multi-line UTF-8
          they start with character " (32)